Safe Beyond the Horizon: Efficient Sampling-based MPC with Neural Control Barrier Functions: Problem Formulation

 In the next section, we address these two problems via a novel resampling method that reuses computations from zero-weight samples and learns a DCBF that tries to respect both \eqref{eqn:avoid_condition} and \eqref{eqn:descent_condition} using policy value functions. \begin{mdframed}[style=ThmFrame] \begin{remark}[Differences between discrete-time and continuous-time control barrier functions under unbounded controls] Note that in the continuous-time case where having an unbounded control space $\mathcal{U}$, control-affine dynamics, and a non-zero $\frac{\partial \dot{B}}{\partial u}$ are sufficient to guarantee that $B$ is a valid control barrier function.
 This is because \eqref{eqn:descent_condition} generally holds for a function $B$ that satisfies \eqref{eqn:avoid_condition} in the continuous-time case under these assumptions.
 However, the same does not apply to discrete-time under general nonlinear dynamics $f$ since \eqref{eqn:descent_condition2} is nonlinear in $u$, let alone the fact that robotic systems in real life are unable to exert infinite forces and hence generally do not have unbounded controls. \end{remark} \end{mdframed}

 \begin{mdframed}[style=ThmFrame] \begin{remark}[Constraint satisfaction in the variational inference framework] One potential issue with incorporating DCBF constraints into the cost function $J$ is that, while $p(\vu \mid o=1)$ may have zero density on the set of controls that violate the DCBF constraint, this does not necessarily hold for the approximating distribution $q$ since we are minimizing the \textit{forward} KL divergence \cite{jerfel2021variational}.
 In particular, the mean $\vv$ of $q_\vv$, which is the control to be used, may not satisfy the DCBF constraint.
 One way to guarantee that $\vv$ does satisfy the DCBF constraint is to assume that the set of controls that satisfy the DCBF constraint is itself convex (see \Cref{app:convex_controls}).
 However, this is an unrealistic assumption that is often violated by state constraints such as obstacle avoidance.
 Despite these shortcomings, we observed in our experimental results that this method of enforcing DCBF constraints on $p(\vu \mid o=1)$ indeed drastically improved safety.
+Alternatively, this problem can be solved by checking for constraint satisfaction of the mean $\vv$, and if not satisfied, replacing it with any of the rollouts that do satisfy the constraints, similar to \cite{borquez2025dualguard}.
 We leave further theoretical exploration of this issue as future work. \end{remark} \end{mdframed}